 The first thing anyone with some interest in Norse or Germanic culture and mythology asks is often what the runes are and what they really mean.

 I first fell under the spell of the runes as a child, probably around 10 years old, when I read (with some struggle) a TOR translation of Jules Verne's epic novel "Journey to the Center of the Earth".
-The said Journey is undertaken by an eccentric professor upon finding a startling clue in a mysterious parchment written all over with Icelandic Runes, allegedly by a legendary Icelandic alchemist.
+I had known of the Aesir even earlier than that.
+The said Journey is undertaken by an eccentric professor upon finding a startling clue in a mysterious parchment written all over with Icelandic Runes, allegedly by a legendary Icelandic alchemist who found a (mostly non-lethal) way into the Earth's core.
 At least the characters reproduced in the book were purported to be Icelandic runes.

 Many of us first heard of runes (as I did for my second time) in J.R.R.
 Tolkien's books, particularly The Hobbit (which contains an illustration of a runic treasure map used by Dwarves) and The Lord of The Rings (where the Angerthas or Dwarf-runes take a backseat to Elvish Tengwar script for most of the story, but do appear on a gravestone in Khazad-dum and also in a pronunciation table in the index of the third volume).
 Tolkien actually invented his own languages (two in fact, out of some thirteen he created) which used runes.